Gold Mountain Records

 Gold Mountain Records was a record label based in New York.
 It was distributed by A&M Records between 1983 and 1985.
 After 1985, the distributor was MCA Records.

+History

-In 1985, the president of the label was Danny Goldberg.
+In 1985, Danny Goldberg became the label's president.
 Goldberg founded an anti-censorship group called the Musical Majority to counter the call for rock and roll records with explicit lyrics to have warning labels.

-Notable releases include Bruce Cockburn's Stealing Fire, "The Final Frontier" by Keel, and The Textones' Midnight Mission.
+He also wrote a book, Bumping into Geniuses describing his experience of the music industry by going through the many stages of his career from journalist to manager.
+Goldberg did PR for Led Zeppelin, managed the career of Nirvana, ran Atlantic Records, Mercury Records and Warner Bros.
+Records.

 Gold Mountain Records changed its name in 1987 to Gold Castle Records.